CHTeam17/discounthunt/README.md

 You can use `playground` as the value for `hybris-tenant` (the project ID) to use it as a sandbox when experimenting with the service.

-Also, you need to [create a project](https://devportal.yaas.io/gettingstarted/setupaproject/index.html) in the Builder that contains a subscription to the package "Java Jersey Wishlist Example" with the ID `logvqzfhlrk5`.
+Alternatively, you can [create a project](https://devportal.yaas.io/gettingstarted/setupaproject/index.html) in the Builder that contains a subscription to the package "Java Jersey Wishlist Example" with the ID `logvqzfhlrk5`.

 API Overview